- What is Academic Skills instruction?

 Students who are registered with Student Accessibility Services (SAS) can discuss details about re-occurring appointments with an instructor (how often and how many appointments should be made).
 Usually, once every two weeks, up to five appointments per term, is sufficient.
 More appointments may be scheduled depending on circumstances.

 We administer an online module on Academic Integrity at Trent, which you may find on your learning system if your professor requires you to complete it for a course.
 The online module is comprised of three sections: Policy and Practice, Avoiding Plagiarism, and Avoiding Cheating.
 Each section is comprised of instructional materials followed by a quiz that assesses your understanding of academic integrity.
 In order to successfully complete the module, you must earn 100% on each of the three quizzes.
+See Frequently Asked Questions about the Academic Integrity Module.

 If you are required to complete this module for more than one course during the same academic year, you only need to complete it once.
 You must complete the module again if it is required by a course in a different academic year.